omre US

 How long does it take for NMN supplements to work?

-Most people start noticing improvements in energy and overall well-being within a few weeks of consistent use, though this can vary depending on the individual and the dosage.
+Most people start noticing improvements in energy and overall well-being within a few weeks of consistent use.

 Can I take NMN with other supplements?

 Yes, NMN is generally safe to combine with other supplements.
-However, it's always best to consult with a healthcare provider if you're taking multiple supplements or medications.
+Consult with a healthcare provider if you're taking multiple medications.

 Are there any foods that naturally contain NMN?

-Yes, foods like avocados, broccoli, cabbage, and tomatoes contain small amounts of NMN, but supplementation is often necessary for noticeable effects.
+Yes, foods like avocados, broccoli, cabbage, and tomatoes contain small amounts of NMN.

 Is NMN safe for long-term use?